Pretrained Event Classification Model for High Energy Physics Analysis: Introduction

 This paper presents a foundation model designed specifically for collider event-level data.
 In modern collider experiments, final-stage analysis processes information from reconstructed objects that either directly correspond to particles in collision final states (such as leptons and photons) or serve as proxies (such as jets and missing transverse energy).
 While traditional approaches often relied on ``high-level'' variables calculated from object features, recent trends favor direct input of event objects and their features into neural networks for analysis tasks.
 A notable example is Ref.~\cite{ATLAS:2023ajo}, which established the observation of simultaneous production of four top quarks with the ATLAS experiment by employing a graph neural network (GNN) architecture to process event-level object information.

-We present foundation models that adopt an architectural similar to that used for Ref.~\cite{ATLAS:2023ajo}.
-Our models are pre-trained using either multiclass classification or multi-label learning tasks across 12 distinct physics processes.
-We evaluate these models through fine-tuning and testing on five classification tasks, including both familiar and novel processes not seen during pre-training.
-Our analysis benchmarks the models' performance improvements, their scaling behavior with training sample size, and computational efficiency, representing the first prototype of a foundation model operating on collider final-state object data.
+We present foundation models that adopt an architecture similar to that used in Ref.~\cite{ATLAS:2023ajo}.
+Our models are pretrained using either multiclass classification or multilabel learning tasks across 12 distinct physics processes and 120 million simulated proton-proton collision events.
+We evaluate these models through fine-tuning and testing on seven classification tasks, including novel processes not seen during pretraining as well as ATLAS Open Data, the latter serving to demonstrate generalizability across simulation frameworks.
+Our analysis benchmarks the models' performance improvements, their scaling behavior with training sample size, and computational efficiency.
+To investigate the mechanisms underlying these improvements, we employ a representational similarity framework based on Centered Kernel Alignment, revealing that pretrained and scratch-trained models develop similar intermediate representations while diverging at the task-specific output level.
+This work represents the first prototype of a foundation model operating on collider final-state object data.

+We use the term ``foundation model'' in the sense of a model trained on broad and diverse data at scale and adapted to a wide range of downstream tasks, without requiring very large model capacity or scaling-driven emergent behavior.
+In the High Energy Physics (HEP) analysis ecosystem, where task-specific classifiers are typically trained from scratch on limited simulated samples, a model pretrained on 120 million events spanning 12 physics processes and successfully adapted to seven downstream tasks across multiple simulation frameworks represents a qualitatively different paradigm, and we argue this paradigm is appropriately characterized as a foundation model approach in this context.